-Writing the Marketing & Sales Strategies Section of Your Business Plan
+Marketing and Sales Plan Section of Your Home Business Plan

-One of the most important sections of a business plan is Marketing and Sales Strategies which outlines your plan for reaching and selling to your target market.
+One of the most important sections of a business plan is Marketing and Sales Strategies, which outlines your plan for reaching and selling to your target market.
 While you want to have a wonderful product or provide stellar service, it's all for nothing if you don't have customers and clients.
-Your marketing plan is the key to effectively and affordably finding your buyers.
+Your marketing plan is the key to effectively and affordably finding your buyers, making it a crucial section that lenders and investors review before giving you startup money.

 Why You Need a Business and Marketing Plan

 There is some debate regarding the need for home business owners to have a formal business plan, especially if you're not asking for startup funding.
-However, a business plan isn't only about appealing to banks.
+However, a business plan isn't only about appealing to banks and investors.
 The truth is, every business, regardless of size needs a business plan.
 A business plan helps you:

 - Identify needed resources to start and run your business